capkurmagati/influxdb_iox/docs/sql.md

 # InfluxDB SQL Repl Tips and Tricks

-InfluxDB IOx contains a built in SQL client you can use to interact with the server using SQL
+InfluxDB IOx contains a built in SQL client you can use to interact with the server using SQL.

 ## Quick Start